learn-co-curriculum/html-list/README.md

 </ul>
 ```

-Unordered lists appear as bulleted lists with bullets identifying each list item.
+Unordered lists by default appear as bulleted lists with bullets identifying each list item.

 #### Definition List